francescofiorella/computational_intelligence_2022_2023/lab3/README.md

 - Shortest row, by removing one-third of the items from the board
 - Longest row, by removing one item from the board

-Moreover, some matches against the random and the best human-like strategies were played: the results are reported in the table below.
+Moreover, some matches against the random and the best human-like strategies were played to further evaluate the evolved strategy: the results are reported in the table below.

 |   N   | Opponent's Strategy | Win Ratio |
 | :---: | :-----------------: | :-------: |